sweattep/modern_quotes/README.md

 >take your favorite records and write your version of your favorite records with your words on that track

 >must be the devil...can't be rockefeller

+>we willfully remain the humble servants of every one else's iDEAS except our own